Medical College & Hospital, Kolkata: Rankings

-Medical College, Kolkata was ranked 41th among Medical Institutions by National Institutional Ranking Framework (NIRF) in 2025.
+Medical College, Kolkata was ranked 41st among Medical Institutions by National Institutional Ranking Framework (NIRF) in 2025.

 Achievements

 In February 2023, Dr. Sudip Das, a professor of ENT Department from the institution, gets a patent for developing a simple and innovative device.

-On December 2024 institutions has been recognized as the best medical college in Eastern India by the Indian Council of Medical Research (ICMR), achieving a score of 70%.
+In December 2024 institutions has been recognized as the best medical college in Eastern India by the Indian Council of Medical Research (ICMR), achieving a score of 70%.
 This acknowledgment highlights CMCH's excellence in research and overall performance, boosting its reputation and the standard of medical education in the region.